 A Year at City Ballet

 Welcome to City Ballet!
-Your dancer(s) and you are about to start a productive year with our program, whether you take ballet, pointe, modern, tap, jazz, or hip-hop.
+Your dancer(s) and you are about to start a productive year with our program, whether you take ballet, pointe, modern, tap, or jazz.
 City Ballet’s goals are to nurture a love of movement, music, and performance while training dancers through a structured syllabus that builds their technical expertise and their physical strength.
 Because of this, a season with City Ballet has a distinct pattern that seeks to accomplish these goals for dancers over the course of a dance year.

 Fall – Beginning or Moving Up in Your Discipline